jbannick/hellokata-java/src/log4j2/simplelogger/README.md

 - Use all verbosities: INFO, DEBUG, WARN, ERROR
 - Control the timestamp format
 - Write to either the Console or a log file
-- Use a app.properties configuration file
+- Use an log4j.simplelog.properties configuration file
 - Make runtime programmatic changes

 It does not enable the standard logger's: